emmajanedrews/base-template/_posts/2018-02-09-what-can-we-learn-from-the-2017-market.md

 Last year, it wasn’t uncommon for listings to sell within two to eight weeks.
 Even so, one of the things we can still take away is that **preparing one’s home for the market is still important, even in a faster-moving market.**

-Homes that were better prepared would often move more quickly than the competition and would often receive higher offers.&nbsp;
+Homes that were better prepared would often move more quickly than the competition and would often receive higher offers.

 We also saw a relatively large influx of new agents last year.
 Any time the market is doing well, it seems to become easier for people to obtain a real estate license.
 Nevertheless, there is usually a two- to five-year learning curve.

 {% include pullquote.html %}

-**The basics of real estate aren’t difficult to pick up, but getting great deals requires a higher level of expertise.** Due to the newer, less experienced agents that entered our market in 2017, there were a surprising number of deals that didn’t close.&nbsp;
+**The basics of real estate aren’t difficult to pick up, but getting great deals requires a higher level of expertise.** Due to the newer, less experienced agents that entered our market in 2017, there were a surprising number of deals that didn’t close.

 My team and I have the experience and knowledge to help transactions go more smoothly.
 Hiring a pro is as important as it ever was.
 There is enough stress that comes along with any real estate transaction.
-Leave some of the work to a professional.&nbsp;
+Leave some of the work to a professional.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>